 2. More warmth

-The air gap between the primary and secondary windows provides excellent thermal and noise reduction, while double weather seals helps stop draughts.
+The air gap between the primary and secondary windows provides excellent thermal retention and can help to reduce noise, while double weather seals can help reduce draughts.

 3. Extra security